Table of Contents

-Emergency Abdominal Computed Tomography
+Emergency Abdominal CT

-In an emergency setting, an abdominal CT scan is often a preferred investigation in hemodynamically stable patients for an urgent timely diagnosis and management.
-It is unfeasible to follow the usual complete protocol; therefore, contrast use should be individualized.
+In an emergency setting, abdominal CT is often preferred for the timely diagnosis and management of hemodynamically stable patients.
+It is impractical to follow the usual complete protocol.
+Therefore, contrast use should be individualized.

-Multiple Detector Computed Tomography
+Multiple Detector CT

 Multiple detector computed tomography (MD-CT) scans of the abdomen are beneficial in an emergency setting.
 MD-CT is faster than conventional CT and produces images of better quality.